nv-morpheus/Morpheus/docs/source/basics/overview.rst

 together.
 At a high level, the CLI is broken up into two main sections:

  * ``run``
-    * For running AE, FIL, NLP or OTHER pipelines.
+    * For running FIL, NLP or OTHER pipelines.
  * ``tools``
     * Tools/Utilities to help set up, configure and run pipelines and external resources.